pavlin-policar/vera/README.md

 ## A hello world example

 Getting started with `veca` is very simple.
-First, we'll load up some data using scikit-learn
+First, we'll load up some data using scikit-learn.

 ```python
 from sklearn import datasets